 2 Thess.
 2:1-3

-How could anyone state it more plainly?
+How could be more plain than using the testimony of the disciples?
 Paul even warns Christians not to be deceived as though he somehow knew future generations would be confused in this matter.
 He says in no uncertain terms that the return of Christ and our gathering together unto him (i.e., the rapture) will not occur until after the Antichrist is revealed (see the section on the Antichrist for further details on his rise).
 At the very least, this fact totally eliminates any possibility of a pre-tribulation rapture—especially since we already know the Antichrist will not be revealed to the world until the very beginning of the final seven years.
 In other words, Paul is predicting that Christians will definitely be around to experience the coming of the one-world government with all its evil and deception.
 Even though Paul doesn’t give us the exact timing of the rapture beyond this one fact, his prophecy still agrees with the words of Jesus who predicted that our gathering wouldn’t occur until after the tribulation period entirely.

 With the Trump of God